Follow a trail of art across London’s East End during the all-night arts festival, Art Night.

 Now in its second edition, Art Night presents a free one-night programme of contemporary art, performance, music and architecture, which takes place from early evening until dawn and moves to a different part of London each year.

-Curated by Fatos Ustek in collaboration with the Whitechapel Gallery, this year’s event comes to London’s East End with a dozen art projects popping up in unusual and iconic locations.
+Curated by Fatos Ustek in collaboration with the Whitechapel Gallery, this year’s event comes to London’s East End with a dozen art projects popping up in unusual and iconic locations between 6pm and 4am.
 Many of the works are site-specific and directly engage with the culture and heritage of the area.

 Highlights of Art Night 2017